Industrial rock: Mainstream popularity (1990s)

 In the 1990s, industrial rock broke into the mainstream with artists and bands such as Nine Inch Nails, Orgy, Rob Zombie, White Zombie, and Marilyn Manson.
 In December 1992, Nine Inch Nails' EP Broken was certified platinum by the Recording Industry Association of America (RIAA).
 Nine Inch Nails gained further popularity with the release of their 1994 album The Downward Spiral, which was certified 4× platinum by the RIAA in 1998.
 The band's 1999 album The Fragile was certified 2× platinum in January 2000.
 With the success of Nine Inch Nails, the band's debut album Pretty Hate Machine was certified 3× platinum by the RIAA.
 In the 1990s, four Nine Inch Nails songs went on the Billboard Hot 100.
 Several industrial rock and industrial metal artists such as KMFDM, Fear Factory, Gravity Kills and Sister Machine Gun appeared on the 1995 Mortal Kombat: Original Motion Picture Soundtrack, which was certified platinum by the RIAA in January 1996.

 Marilyn Manson released their album Antichrist Superstar in 1996, which was certified platinum by the RIAA two months after its release date.
 In the United States, Antichrist Superstar sold at least 1,900,000 units.
 Marilyn Manson's EP Smells Like Children was certified platinum in May 1998.
 The band's third album Mechanical Animals went to number 1, dethroning Lauryn Hill's solo debut The Miseducation of Lauryn Hill and selling 223,000 copies in its first week in stores.
 It was certified platinum by the RIAA in February 1999 and sold at least 1,409,000 copies in the United States.
 Orgy also experienced mainstream success during the 1990s.
 The band's 1998 album Candyass was certified platinum by the RIAA in July 1999.
 Orgy's cover of New Order's song "Blue Monday" went to number 56 on the Billboard Hot 100 and number 2 on the Dance Club Songs chart.
 White Zombie experimented with industrial metal on its 1995 album Astro-Creep: 2000, which was certified 2× platinum by the RIAA in March 1996.
 White Zombie's vocalist Rob Zombie began creating pure industrial metal albums in his solo career.
 Rob Zombie's 1998 solo debut studio album Hellbilly Deluxe was certified 3× platinum by the RIAA less than two years after its release date.
 In November 1999, Powerman 5000's album Tonight the Stars Revolt! was certified platinum by the RIAA.
 The album sold at least 1,316,172 units in the United States.

+A large Industrial metal scene also emerged in Europe in the 20th century.
+The Industrial Metal band that manages to appeal to the largest audiences worldwide is Rammstein.

+Other names have also proven successful in the European scene, including Pain, Deathstars, Dagoba, Eisbrecher, Gothminister and Godflesh.